 By: Blonde Two

 When we Blondes are out night walking or wild camping on Dartmoor, it is not uncommon, even over the winter, to see the odd camper van snuggled into a quiet car park and occupied overnight.
-It is also fairly common to see larger motorhomes later on in the year and last November we even spotted a large lorry sneaking in for the night.
+It is also fairly common to see larger motorhomes later on in the year and last November we spotted lorry sneaking in for the night.
 Unfortunately, all of these happy campers are sleeping on the wrong side of the Dartmoor byelaws because you are not allowed to sleep in any vehicle on the Dartmoor access land (which includes car parks and laybys).

-No person shall knowingly use any vehicle, including a caravan or any structure other than a tent for the purpose of camping on the access land or land set out for the use or parking of vehicles except on any area which may be set apart and indicated by notice as a place where such camping is permitted.
+“No person shall knowingly use any vehicle, including a caravan or any structure other than a tent for the purpose of camping on the access land or land set out for the use or parking of vehicles except on any area which may be set apart and indicated by notice as a place where such camping is permitted.”

 We have all heard the arguments (and, I suspect, are about to hear a few more) but the reality is that Dartmoor is not big enough to withstand an onslaught of overnight campervans and motorhomes without losing some of the beauty and wildness that we all love.
-If you want to wild camp on Dartmoor (and why wouldn’t you) there are plenty of opportunities to do so within the byelaws (see our post on the Dartmoor wild camping map below).
+If you want to backpack or wild camp on Dartmoor (and why wouldn’t you) there are plenty of opportunities to do so within the byelaws (see our post on the Dartmoor wild camping map below).